tsantiagoro85/belly-button-challenge/README.md

 # belly-button-challenge

 The present repo contains the Java script code needed to build an interactive dashboard to explore a modified belly button biodiversity dataset, which catalogs the microbes that colonize human navels.
+Results can be visualized using HTML as the frontend language.

 The dataset reveals that a small proportion of bacterial species, refer to here as Operational Taxonomic Units (OTUs) were present in more than 70% of people, while the rest were relatively rare, and potentially unique to each individual.